rips/php-connector/README.md

 		// 500 error
 	}

-All methods return stdClass objects
+All methods return stdClass objects or an array of stdClass objects

 # Config/Options